Generated South Branch Potomac planning scene with a broad valley river and cobble bars, not an exact location photo

 Local plan

-Pick one public launch pair or one wade corridor and commit to it instead of sampling too much of a very long river.
+Pick one public launch pair or one wade area and commit to it instead of sampling too much of a very long river.

 Backup water